jumakki/esphome-ensto/README.md

         unit_of_measurement: '°C'
         icon: mdi:home-thermometer-outline

-Then add 2 dummy sensors for calculating temperature differences.
-First one calculates difference between room temperature from external sensor and target temperature.
-Second one calculates the value we need to send to the ESPHome for setting the boost.
+Then add a dummy sensor for calculating temperature difference.
+It calculates difference between room temperature from external sensor (*sensor.bedroom_temperature*) and target temperature.

     sensor:
       - platform: template